Advisor Help Page

 Any course substitutions should be prepared at this time also.
 (Reminder: Core exceptions require the approval of the dean of the college of the course concerned.)

 Bachelor of Arts requirements are often misunderstood.
 Only humanities or literature can be used to meet that part of the BA requirement.
 This is different from the core requirements.

 Electives: Any course can be used as an elective, EXCEPT exercise physiology activities or developmental courses.
 If degree program specifies upper level electives, they must be filled by courses numbered 3000-4000's.

 How to total up hours for the degree minimum of 120?

 - Take their earned hours (from the Student Information System),

 - subtract developmentals and extra EXPH activities (anything over two activities, regardless of the hours), and

 - add currently enrolled hours.
 If any of the currently enrolled hours are repeats of C or D, make sure they are only being counted once, and

 - add hours for required courses to be completed.
 The result will show if elective hours are needed.

 Some students think if they complete the core and their major and minor, that they have completed the degree, but this is not so in most cases.
-Questions can be directed to Barbara Lunce, Charlene Ballenger, or Cathy Ficzner in the Registrar's Office.
+Questions can be directed to Barbara Lunce, Kim Long, or Bricelle Satterfield in the Registrar's Office.